Car TalkCar MaintenanceWhat Causes Too Much Pressure In Cooling System?

 How Can Pressure Be Released in the Cooling System?

-An easy way to release pressure in your cooling system and lessen the heat produced by the engine is to turn on the heater.
+An easy way to release pressure in the coolant system and lessen the heat produced by the engine is to turn on the heater.

 Due to the heater core’s proximity to your radiator, when you turn on the heater, it will aid in removing some of the heat from your engine.